kimsjjkjn/PBPK_Propranolol/README.md

 The in-vivo values were digitised from published figures (raw datasets were unavailable).
 Digitisation can introduce small systematic and random errors, so the “Digitised In-Vivo” numbers may not perfectly reflect the original raw values.
 We therefore compare to both the digitised points and the literature targets.

 ## Human IV Model
-Although predicted data against digitised data results in AAFE = 1.74, predicted data against literature data results in AAFE = 2.73.
-It is more reasonable to compare with actual in vivo data from literature rather than digitised data (except for the cases when it's inevitable - i.e. time-concentration profiles).
-Thus this result indicates that this model does not reliably work.
-AUC and CL values match reasonably well (within 2x),but Cmax, Tmax, Vd, t1/2 largely mismatch (e.g. Cmax is predicted 3-4 times higher).
-Especially, because Vd and t1/2 are overestimated, human IV PK is not reasonably reflected.
-Thus, this result indicates that although human UV models are partially appropriate, clinically not appropraite.
+Although the predicted data compared with digitised in vivo data yielded an AAFE of 1.21 based on Time-Concentration profile and an AAFE of 1.74 based on PK parameters, comparison with literature values gave a higher AAFE of 2.73.
+Since it is generally more appropriate to benchmark against actual literature data rather than digitised estimates (except where digitisation is unavoidable, such as for concentration–time profiles), these results indicate that the model is not reliably predictive in humans.
+While AUC and CL were reasonably well reproduced (within 2-fold), other key parameters including Cmax, Tmax, Vd, and t½ showed large discrepancies (e.g., Cmax was overpredicted by 3–4 fold).
+In particular, the overestimation of Vd and t½ suggests that human IV pharmacokinetics were not adequately captured.
+Thus, although the human IV model provides partial agreement, it is not clinically predictive.

 ### How Close?